 “I’m sorry, you guys,” Calliope said.
 She knelt down and hugged Erik.
 “I promise I’ll stick around for a long time and we can have lots more fun.”

 Maggie beamed, even brighter than her painted-on smile.
-Well, hell, that’s all I wanted to hear…
+Well, hell, that was all she wanted to hear!

 “…And Em can make me a giant Nieva tomorrow if he wants to.”